Do you have the basic life skills to be an adult? Don’t miss this massive list of the 48 life skills EVERYONE should learn.

 A skill that is necessary or desirable for full participation in everyday life.
 “Sharing with a sibling can help children learn important life skills.”

 Could you earn all your merit badges for life skills?
 I’ve compiled a list of the basics but I’d love to hear what all of you see as THE vital life-skills everyone should know.
-From sewing on a button to basic budgeting, what are the things you need to be a fully functional grownup?
-Here are mine…
+From sewing on a button to basic budgeting, what are the things you need to be a fully functional and thriving grownup?

 1. Basic Housekeeping Skills + How to Clean

 Not all of us are gourmet chefs.
 I happen to love minimal-effort freezer meals.
 They allow me to get the “chore” of cooking out of the way, while still providing nutritional dinners for my family.
 If you’re not a big fan of the kitchen, have a few low-effort dishes in your repertoire you feel confident whipping up.
-Even if it’s just macaroni and cheese, the ability to cook a meal and eat it is a necessary life skill—it’ll save you when your favorite takeout restaurant is closed for a holiday.
+Even if it’s just macaroni and cheese, the ability to cook a meal and eat it is a necessary life skill—it’ll save you when your favorite takeout restaurant is closed for a holiday, there’s no time to go to the store, or in the midst of a global pandemic.

 3. Basic Sewing